 The only exemptions are working dogs that are kept solely for herding or stock driving.

 - Identification if your dog is lost or ends up at the pound

 - Increases the chances of stolen dogs being returned.

 Our Animal Control Officers can microchip your dog for you.
 Call our Customer Service desk on (07) 315 3030 and ask to speak with an Animal Control Officer.

 The cost for microchipping can be found in our Fees and Charges schedule (PDF, 551KB).

 Dog Control Policy and Practices Report

 The Dog Control Amendment Act 2003 requires council to make an annual report available on how it has performed against its Dog Control Policy and Practices.

-Click here to view a copy of the ODC Dog Control Practices and Policy Report (PDF, 80KB).
+Click here to view a copy of the ODC Dog Control Policies and Practices Report (PDF, 80KB.